huaxumeng520/bootleg/README.md

   * xpadneo could potentially give us controller batterylevels, forcefeedback etc https://github.com/atar-axis/xpadneo/
 * Designed for Raspberry Pi 4b 8GB
   * Great cooling and OC/overvolt is required (>=2.0GHz)
-  * M.2/Sata SSD over USB3.0 as boot device is required
+  * Sata SSD over USB3.0 as boot device is required
   * Minimum goal is for native games to run at 1080p30 or 720p60
   * All official titles will use this as a target specification.
 * Additionally supports any x86_64 system with dedicated NVidia/AMD graphics